History

 The story of the Charterhouse dates to medieval times, it was an important site during the turbulent Tudor period before it became a pioneering charity in 1611.

 The history of the Charterhouse dates to the bubonic plague pandemic of 1348, when land which is now Charterhouse Square was leased by Sir Walter Manny to be used as an emergency cemetery to bury victims of the disease.
-The terrible impact of the plague, also known the “great pestilence” and the “black death”, meant that around 60% of the population of London died in a very short space of time.
+The terrible impact of the plague, also known the “great pestilence” or the “black death”, meant that around 60% of the population of London died in a very short space of time.
 Sir Walter Manny, a Baron and former soldier who came to the court of Edward III from Hainault now in France, paid for the lease of land as a mass burial site and later the building of a Chapel nearby to pray for their souls.
-After the plague had subsided Michael Northburgh, the Bishop of London, had the idea of founding a Carthusian monastery, known as a Charterhouse, in London, having been impressed by one he visited in Paris.
-Sir Walter Manny was also involved in sponsoring the monastery, and after Northburgh’s death he went on to found what became the impressive and well-respected London Charterhouse in 1371 on land adjacent to the emergency cemetery.

-The monastery thrived for many years, but with the Dissolution of the Monasteries under Henry VIII, the Prior and 15 monks were martyred and the Charterhouse was dissolved and confiscated by the Crown.
-For a while it was used as a store, including for Henry VIII’s tents, and lodgings.
-In 1545, Sir Edward North the new owner of the Charterhouse began building a grand Tudor mansion using and adapting the buildings of the former monastery.
+Sir Edward North, Treasurer of the Court of Augmentations created by the King to deal with the confiscated estates, became the new owner of the Charterhouse in 1545.
+He began building a grand Tudor mansion using and adapting the buildings of the former monastery.
 The mansion passed through the ownership of several wealthy noblemen most notably Thomas Howard, the 4th Duke of Norfolk.
-Amongst the many elite guests entertained during this period were Elizabeth I, who stayed just before her coronation in 1558 and met her first Privy Council in the Great Chamber, and James I (James VI of Scotland) who also stayed prior to his coronation and created 130 new knights in the Great Chamber.
+Amongst the many elite guests entertained during this period were Elizabeth I, who stayed just before her coronation in 1558 and met her first Privy Council in the Great Chamber, and James I (James VI of Scotland) who also stayed prior to his coronation and created 130 new knights also in the Great Chamber.

 During the Second World War the Brothers were evacuated to interval houses in Godalming, and remained there until the Charterhouse was reopened in 1951.
 A large public air raid shelter for up to 800 people was built by what was then Finsbury Council in Preacher’s Court, and the courtyard gardens were used for growing vegetables as part of the war effort.
 Unfortunately the Charterhouse suffered a direct hit by an incendiary device during the Blitz in May 1941, and its historic buildings and interiors were badly damaged.